-Generally, your filing address for Forms 940, 941, 943, 944, and 945 depends on the location of your residence or principal place of business and whether or not you included a payment with your return.
+Generally, your filing address for Forms 940, 941, 943, 944, 945, and CT-1 depends on the location of your residence or principal place of business and whether or not you included a payment with your return.
 There are separate filing addresses for these returns if you are a tax-exempt organization or government entity.
 If you are located in the United States and do not include a payment with your return, you should file at either the Cincinnati or Ogden Service Centers.
-File Form CT-1 (for railroad retirement taxes) at the Cincinnati Service Center.
-See the separate instructions for Form 940, 941, 943, 944, 945, or CT-1 for the filing addresses.
+See the separate instructions for Forms 940, 941, 943, 944, 945, or CT-1 for the filing addresses or "Where To File" on the IRS website at www.irs.gov/business.